-Even if you do have some auto glass replacement coverage built into your policy, it may not be all inclusive.
+Even if you do have some auto glass replacement coverage built into your policy, it may not be all-inclusive.
 For example, it may not cover the material and the labor.
-Again, that’s why its important to talk to someone at the insurance company so you aren’t left with a nasty surprise (in the form of a hefty bill) when your windshield is replaced.
+Again, that’s why we recommend reviewing your insurance policy so you aren’t left with a nasty surprise (in the form of a hefty bill) when your windshield is replaced.

 Will my car insurance premium increase if insurance pays for my windshield replacement?

 Not necessarily.
-Typically, your auto insurance policy premiums are based on a slew of factors including your driving record as a whole.
-For instance, everything from moving violations to accidents can have a huge impact on whether or not a windshield replacement will increase your premium.
+Typically, your auto insurance policy premiums are based on a slew of factors, including your driving record as a whole.
+Everything from moving violations (speeding, running a stop sign, etc.) to car accidents have an impact on your premiums.

-Keep in mind that even if submitting a claim does not increase your premium, it will go on your insurance record.
+One last thing to keep in mind: even if submitting a claim does not increase your premium, it does go on your insurance record.

 Can I choose the company that replaces my windshield?